imazen/imageflow/ci/docker/hub/nightly_unsecured/README.md

 ## imageflow_server_unsecured

 No HTTPS support, no TLS, no NGINX proxy.
 Just imageflow_server, that's it.
+Compiled for Sandy Bridge and higher architectures

 Starts the demo server by default on port 39876